indy256/Full-stack-Developer-Interview-Questions-and-Answers/README.md

   * Exchanger
   * Semaphore
   * LinkedTransferQueue
 * Java *memory model*.
-Causality requirement for incorrectly synchronized programs. (https://dl.dropboxusercontent.com/u/1011627/journal.pdf)
+(Correctly synchronized programs have sequentially consistent semantics.
+Causality requirement for incorrectly synchronized programs. https://dl.dropboxusercontent.com/u/1011627/journal.pdf)
 * What is *monitor* in Java?
 (Each object in Java is associated with a monitor, which a thread can lock or unlock)
 * What is *safe publication*?
 * What is *wait*/*notify*?